-Figure 11 UVLO protection
+Figure 10 UVLO protection

-5.7 Bootstrap diode
+5.6 Bootstrap diode

 An ultra-fast bootstrap diode is monolithically integrated for establishing the high side supply.
 The differential resistor of the diode helps to avoid extremely high inrush currents when initially charging the bootstrap capacitor.
-The integrated diode with its resistrance helps save cost and improve reliability by reducing external components as shown below Figures 12 and 13.
+The integrated diode with its resistrance helps save cost and improve reliability by reducing external components as shown below figures 11 and 12.

-Figure 12 2ED2388 with integrated components Figure 13 Standard bootstrap gate driver
+Figure 112ED218x with integrated componentsFigure 12

+Standard bootstrap gate driver

 The low ohmic current limiting resistor provides essential advantages over other competitor devices with high ohmic bootstrap structures.
-A low ohmic resistor such as in the 2ED2388 allows faster recharching of the bootstrap capacitor during periods of small duty cycles on the low side transistor.
+A low ohmic resistor such as in the 2ED218x family allows faster recharching of the bootstrap capacitor during periods of small duty cycles on the low side transistor.
 The bootstrap diode is usable for all kind power electronic converters.
 The bootstrap diode is a real pn-diode and is temperature robust.
 It can be used at high temperatures with a low duty cycle of the low side transistor.

-The bootstrap diode of the 2ED2388 works with all control algorithms of modern power electronics, such as trapezoidal or sinusoidal motor drives control.
+The bootstrap diode of the 2ED218x family works with all control algorithms of modern power electronics, such as trapezoidal or sinusoidal motor drives control.

-5.8 Calculating the bootstrap capacitance C{BS}
+5.7 Calculating the bootstrap capacitance CBS

 Bootstrapping is a common method of pumping charges from a low potential to a higher one.
-With this technique a supply voltage for the floating high side sections of the gate drive can be easily established according to Figure

-14. This method has the advantage of being simple and low cost but may force some limitations on duty-cycle and on-time since they are limited by the requirement to refresh the charge in the bootstrap capacitor.Proper capacitor choice can reduce drastically these limitations.
+With this technique a supply voltage for the floating high side sections of the gate drive can be easily established according to Figure 13.
+This method has the advantage of being simple and low cost but may force some limitations on duty-cycle and on-time since they are limited by the requirement to refresh the charge in the bootstrap capacitor.Proper capacitor choice can reduce drastically these limitations.

-Figure 14 Half bridge bootstrap circuit in 2ED2388
+Figure 13 Half bridge bootstrap circuit in 2ED218x

-When the low side MOSFET turns on, it will force the potential of pin V_S to GND.
-The existing difference between the voltage of the bootstrap capacitor V{CBS} and V{CC} results in a charging current I{BS} into the capacitor C{BS}.
-The current I{BS} is a pulse current and therefore the ESR of the capacitor C{BS} must be very small in order to avoid losses in the capacitor that result in lower lifetime of the capacitor.
+When the low side MOSFET turns on, it will force the potential of pin $V_S$ to GND.
+The existing difference between the voltage of the bootstrap capacitor $V{CBS}$ and $V{CC}$ results in a charging current $I{BS}$ into the capacitor $C{BS}$ .
+The current $I{BS}$ is a pulse current and therefore the ESR of the capacitor $C{BS}$ must be very small in order to avoid losses in the capacitor that result in lower lifetime of the capacitor.
 This pin is on high potential again after low side is turned off and high side is conducting current.
-But now the bootstrap diode D{BS} blocks a reverse current, so that the charges on the capacitor cannot flow back to the capacitor C{VCC}.
-The bootstrap diode D{BS} also takes over the blocking voltage between pin V_B and V{CC}.
-The voltage of the bootstrap capacitors C{BS}, that they must be placed as close as possible to the IC.
+But now the bootstrap diode $D{BS}$ blocks a reverse current, so that the charges on the capacitor cannot flow back to the capacitor $C{VCC}$ .
+The bootstrap diode $D{BS}$ also takes over the blocking voltage between pin $V_B$ and $V{CC}$ .
+The voltage of the bootstrap capacitors can now supply the high side gate drive sections.
+It is a general design rule for the location of bootstrap capacitors $C{BS}$ , that they must be placed as close as possible to the IC.
 Otherwise, parasitic resistors and inductances may lead to voltage spikes, which may trigger the undervoltage lockout threshold of the individual high side driver section.
-However, all parts of the 2ED2388, which have the UVLO also contain a filter at each supply section in order to actively avoid such undesired UVLO triggers.

-The current limiting resistor R{BS} according to Figure 13 reduces the peak of the pulse current during the low side MOSFET turn-on.
-The pulse current will occur at each turn-on of the low side MOSFET, so that with increasing switching frequency the capacitor C{BS} is charged more frequently.
+The current limiting resistor $R{BS}$ according to Figure 13 reduces the peak of the pulse current during the low side MOSFET turn-on.
+The pulse current will occur at each turn-on of the low side MOSFET, so that with increasing switching frequency the capacitor $C{BS}$ is charged more frequently.
 Therefore a smaller capacitor is suitable at higher switching frequencies.
 The bootstrap capacitor is mainly discharged by two effects: The high side quiescent current and the gate charge of the high side MOSFET to be turned on.